-Expert judgement involves the use of discretion by a Contributor when determining the data inputs to be used in rate submissions and adjusting these inputs where necessary to reflect current market conditions.
-Contributors must identify a range of data inputs that may be used in determining NZ Credit Market security closing submissions as part of their Submission Guide.
+Expert judgement involves the use of discretion by a Price-maker when determining the data inputs to be used in rate submissions and adjusting these inputs where necessary to reflect current market conditions.
+Price-makers must identify a range of data inputs that may be used in determining NZ Credit Market security closing submissions as part of their Submissions Guide.
 Where possible, expert judgement should be supported by market data.
-In developing the Submission Guide, Contributors may have regard to the following:
+In developing the Submission Guide, Price-makers may have regard to the following:

-- Contributor's genuine business purposes (where applicable in the context of submission); - Trading in NZ Credit Market securities by a Market Participant should be based on its genuine business purposes to buy or sell the securities, as determined by the Market Participant.
+- Price-maker's genuine business purposes (where applicable in the context of submission); - Trading in NZ Credit Market securities by a Price-maker should be based on its genuine business purposes to buy or sell the securities, as determined by the Price-maker.

-Without limiting the matters it may have regard to and for the avoidance of doubt, in determining its genuine business purposes to buy or sell NZ Credit Market securities, a Market Participant may have regard to:
+Without limiting the matters it may have regard to, and for the avoidance of doubt in determining its genuine business purposes to buy or sell NZ Credit Market securities, a Price-maker may have regard to: